Quansight/Quansight-website/apps/labs/posts/dataframe-interop-pycon-lit-2024.md

 - Converting to pandas: reliable enough after pandas 2.0.2, though may sometimes raise unnecessarily in some versions.
-It's already used by the `seaborn` and `plotly` dataframe libraries.
+It's already used by the `seaborn` and `plotly` plotting libraries.
 - Converting from pandas: unreliable, don't use it.
-There are cases when the results are literal nonsense.
+There are cases when the results are "garbage".
 These have generally been fixed, and will be available in pandas 3.0.
 For now, however, if you're using the interchange protocol to convert to anything other pandas, then you may want to proceed with great care.